open-cluster-management/hub-of-hubs-spec-transport-bridge/README.md

     $ export REGISTRY=...
     ```

-1. Set the `IMAGE_TAG` environment variable to hold the required version of the image:
+1. Set the `IMAGE_TAG` environment variable to hold the required version of the image.
+    default value is `latest`, so in that case no need to specify this variable:
     ```
     $ export IMAGE_TAG=latest
     ```